vivi90/latex-compile-pdf/README.md

-# Simple LaTeX to PDF compile script
+# Simple LaTeX to PDF compile and cleanup script

 ## Install
 Just issue the command `sudo cp lcp.sh /usr/bin/lcp`.

 ## Usage
 Everytime you want to compile, just run `lcp example` (please replace `example` with the name of your LaTeX file **without `*.tex`**).
+For an additional cleanup (except *.pdf files), use the `-c` option.

 ## License
 This project is free software under the terms of the CC BY 4.0 license.